 The Securities Class Action Clearinghouse (SCAC) is a free public database and website designed to support corporate board members, executives, regulators, policy makers, journalists, lawyers, scholars, and the broader community in their understanding and awareness of securities class action litigation.
 Users of the SCAC can register to receive weekly email notices about recently-filed securities class action complaints and news in the area of securities class action litigation (“Email Notifications”).

-The SCAC includes materials created by third parties, and serves as a repository of filing and settlement documents, court orders, dockets, and other litigation-related materials (“Third Party Materials”).
-The SCAC does not own any of the intellectual property associated with the Third Party Materials.
+The SCAC includes materials created by third parties, and serves as a repository of filing and settlement documents, court orders, dockets, and other litigation-related materials (“Third-Party Materials”).
+The SCAC does not own any of the intellectual property associated with the Third-Party Materials.
 Accordingly, Stanford University cannot grant or deny permission to use such materials and does not assume any responsibility for their content.
 Users of the SCAC are responsible for obtaining all necessary rights and permissions from the appropriate rights holder for any use, reproduction and publication of these materials.
-Additionally, because the SCAC has no control over third party websites and materials, you acknowledge and agree that the SCAC is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any content, advertising, products, or other materials on or available from such sites or resources.
-Your use of third party websites, including all content provided on those sites, is subject to the terms of use, privacy policy, and other applicable terms of those websites.
+Additionally, because the SCAC has no control over third-party websites and materials, you acknowledge and agree that the SCAC is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any content, advertising, products, or other materials on or available from such sites or resources.
+Your use of third-party websites, including all content provided on those sites, is subject to the terms of use, privacy policy, and other applicable terms of those websites.

 Subject to the terms of this Terms of Service, with proper attribution, you may use the SCAC for your personal, non-commercial research or analysis.
+Academic researchers who wish to access the underlying SCAC data in Excel format should contact the SCAC at scac@law.stanford.edu.
+Scraping of the SCAC website is not permitted, as set forth below.

 By use of this website and/or your agreement to these Terms of Service at registration, you confirm that you accept and agree to comply with these terms of use and that you agree: